-At KS4 pupils will work towards Pre-Entry level and Entry Level courses when appropriate to their ability.
-The focus will be on helping them to prepare for increased independence where their learning has meaning that leads to greater independence in the future.
+At KS4 pupils work towards Pre-Entry level and Entry Level courses when appropriate to their ability.
+The focus is on helping them to prepare for increased independence where their learning has meaning that leads to greater independence in the future.

 Learners in this pathway will develop skills and knowledge over time, therefore there is significant need for repetition.
-Work will often be revisited on a cycle basis with more challenging outcomes.
+Work will often be revisited on a cyclical basis with more challenging outcomes.

-Repeating skills will allow our pupils to the knowledge and skills over time and develop transferable skills to apply in different contexts in order to gain better understanding.
+Repeating skills allows our pupils to secure the knowledge and skills over time and develop transferable skills to apply in different contexts in order to gain better understanding.

-Pupils will be working in small groups with sufficient staffing to support and facilitate their learning.
-Whilst English, Mathematics and Science will be taught as discrete subjects the other four curriculum areas will be; Me and the world around us, My Independence, Myself, Places and People, My Creative Development.
-We currently do not have KS4 within this cohort, therefore this area of the curriculum will be being developed over this academic year by the Developer Phase Lead and the Deputy Headteacher.
+Pupils work in small groups with sufficient staffing to support and facilitate their learning.
+Whilst English, Mathematics are taught as discrete subjects the other curriculum areas form part of the following: Me and the world around us, My Independence, Myself, Places and People, My Creative Development.

+KS4